freenandes/topo-da-mente/content/music/windy_and_carl.md

   - avant-garde
 modified: 2023-11-13T15:49:00
 ---
-Some of my favorite albums and respective cover art:
+Some of my favorite albums, and also my favorite covers, pasted into this document:

 - [Portal](#portal)
 - [Drawing of sound](#drawing-of-sound)